Journalism and Sports Program

 - 2011 – Career panel brought together eight black professionals from ESPN with about 125 AUC students.
 Headline panelists: Keith Clinkscales, Senior VP for Content Development, Roxanne Jones, VP of Publishing.

-- 2010 – Lecture by NBA analyst Mike Glenn on sports broadcasting.
+- 2010 – Lecture by Atlanta Hawks analyst Mike Glenn on sports broadcasting and boxing pioneer Tom Molineaux

 - 2010 - TNT basketball analyst and former NBA star Chris Webber met with 20 sports reporting students, administrators and faculty members.